Mapudo/guzzle-bundle/README.md

 #### Add your own Middleware
 The CompilerPass searches for services which are tagged with `guzzle.middleware`.
-A tag `method` is also required to define which method should be executed.
-You also need to add the tag `client` with the name of the client.
+A tag `method` is optional to define which method should be executed.
+You need to add the tag `client` with the name of the client.
 However, if you want to create a middleware for all clients you can omit the tag.